14 - Passive Income Systems

 1. The Three Layers of Systematization

 A truly sovereign income stream must pass the "90-Day Absence Test."
-If the revenue collapses because you stopped working for three months, you don't have a system; you have a job.
+If you can leave for three months and the revenue sustains, you have a system.
+If it collapses, you have a job.
 We build our passive architectures in three technical layers, each requiring distinct engineering principles:

 Layer I: The Asset Base (Equity)

-Whether it is a niche blog network or a physical commodity contract, the asset must possess intrinsic value independent of your direct labor.
+Whether it is a niche blog network, a physical commodity contract, or a software application, the asset must possess intrinsic value independent of your direct labor.
 In our commodity trading, the asset is the spread between purchase and sale contracts—value created by logistics expertise.
 In digital publishing, it is the evergreen search intent captured by content that answers questions users will ask for years.

 Layer II: Operational Automation (Software/AI)